lauren-johnston/lauren-johnston.github.io/_posts/2017-07-14-deleting-cpt-onomies.markdown

 add_action( 'init', 'issue_generator', 0 );
 {% endhighlight %}

-And, after deactivating CPT-onomies, it worked!
+And, after deactivating CPT-onomies, my site still worked!
 All of my old Issue posts appeared as a regular custom post type rather than as a CPT-onomy.
 Furthermore, on the single Issue pages the children of the Issue post that I had assigned using CPT-onomies still appeared.
 Why?
 Well, CPT-onomies was simply using regular post meta data